Taranis laevisculpta

 Taranis laevisculpta is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell varies between 3 mm and 7 mm.

+(Original description in Italian) It is characterized by its smaller size, descending spire, thicker apex, lack of a keel, and extremely fine sculpture with no protruding elements.

 Distribution

 This marine species was found off Palermo, Sicily, Italy.